-There’s those handy pop up timers on your bird, those are fine but I think I go more on the lighter side of 20 minutes per pound.
-So like instead of 100 minutes for that 5 pound bird I give it 90, or an hour and a half.
+Those handy pop-up timers on your bird are fine, but I cook my turkey a little shy of the recommended time of 20 minutes per pound.
+For instance, instead of 100 minutes for that 5 pound bird I give it 90, or an hour and a half.

-Turkey breast meat, or the white meat should register 165 on a meat thermometer so you can start checking that when you get close to the end of your cooking time.
+Turkey breast meat, (the white meat) should register 165 degrees on a meat thermometer when it’s done, so start checking the temperature of your turkey about 30 minutes before the end of the cooking time.

 How To Carve A Turkey Breast